HTTPWorkshop/workshop2022/README.md

 ## When and Where

-The Workshop will be held in Amsterdam, Netherlands, 1-3 November 2022.
+The Workshop will be held in Oxford, UK, 1-3 November 2022.

 This year's Workshop venue is being generously sponsored by [Fastly](https://fastly.com/).
 Thanks!